jeffdstephens/jeffdstephens-old/src/pages/articles/2016-07-15---Information-Overload/index.md

 layout: post
 draft: false
 path: '/posts/information_overload/'
-category: 'entrepreneurship'
+category: 'Entrepreneurship'
 tags:
-  - 'Linotype'
-  - 'Monotype'
+  - 'Entrepreneur'
-  - 'History of typography'
+  - 'Strategy'
-  - 'Helvetica'
+  - 'Productivity'
-description: 'Entrepreneurs are innundated with information throughout the day.
-See how you can manage the chaos.'
+description: Information may be power but it can also be overwhelming.
+Here are five tips to help budding business owners to stay focused.
 ---

 ![information-overload](./information-overload.jpeg)